k4d4m/Liasm/README.md

 The game is currently in early development phase, and being developed individually by me as a hobby.
 During this process, the game mechanincs and contents may change.

 ### News
-I started working on a new version of the game using a [Haxe](https://haxeflixel.com/).
-Because of this decision, I had to start it from scratch, so it will might take a while.
+I started working on a new version of the game using [Haxe](https://haxeflixel.com/).
+Because of this decision, I had to start it from scratch, so it will might take a while till the next update.

 ### Preview